david-gilarranz016/python-client/README.md

 pip install -r requirements.txt
 ```

-Once the required dependencies have been installed, the developer can run the unit tests either by running
+Once the required dependencies have been installed, the developer can run the unit tests by running
 the pytest executable:

 ```bash